kkin1995/simulations/README.md

 To execute:

 ```
-python3 simple-pendulum.py [Inital Angle]
+python3 simple-pendulum.py [Initial Angle]
 ```

-Specify the inital angle of the simple pendulum as a command line argument.
+Specify the initial angle of the simple pendulum as a command line argument.